This seminar is held at Antiquarian Hall, 185 Salisbury Street, Worcester, Massachusetts

 - Worcester Polytechnic Institute: Prof. Steven C. Bullock, HUA, sbullock [at] wpi.edu (sbullock[at]wpi[dot]edu)

-- Worcester State University: Tona Hangen, thangen [at] worcester.edu (thangen[at]worcester[dot]edu)
+- Worcester State University: Alison Okuda, thangen [at] worcester.edu (aokuda[at]worcester[dot]edu)

-Wyn Kelley, Senior Lecturer in the Literature Faculty at MIT, has published academic research on 19th-century authors, and also had considerable experience in print and digital editing.
-As a recent NEH fellow at the American Antiquarian Society, she commenced new work on Frances E. W. Harper and her writing in The Anglo-African Magazine.
+Wyn Kelley, senior lecturer in the literature faculty at the Massachusetts Institute for Technology, has published academic research on nineteenth-century authors, and also has considerable experience in print and digital editing.
+As a recent National Endowment for the Humanities Fellow (2023-24) at AAS, she commenced new work on Frances E. W. Harper and her writing in The Anglo-African Magazine.
 In that project and other recent scholarship, she has been particularly interested in the presence of Brazilian stories of enslavement and freedom in United States print culture.